groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/licensing-and-subscription.md

 url: conversion/net/licensing-and-subscription
 title: Licensing
 weight: 6
-description: free conversion API version is available to evaluate the API which will be similar to licensed version but with few limitations.
+description: free conversion API version is available to evaluate the API which will be similar to licensed version but with few limitations, including a limit of 10 conversions per process.
-keywords: free conversion, license, conversion, API
+keywords: free conversion, license, conversion, API, evaluation limit, conversions per process, EvaluationLimitReachedException
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 toc: True